English and Asian American Studies, UW-Madison

 Steven Nadler is currently working on two projects.
 One is a book-length study of Thomas Hobbes’s Leviathan: the biographical, historical, political, philosophical, and religious contexts of its composition, its major themes, and the vicious reaction that the book provoked.
 The other is a series of papers on the influence of ancient Stoicism on early modern philosophy, with particular attention to Spinoza’s moral philosophy.

-Steven Nadler is the William H. Hay II Professor of Philosophy and the Evjue-Bascom Professor in Humanities at the University of Wisconsin-Madison, where he has been teaching since 1988.
+Steven Nadler is the William H. Hay II Professor of Philosophy and the Evjue-Bascom Professor in Humanities at UW-Madison, where he has been teaching since 1988.
 He specializes in the history of early modern philosophy (especially the seventeenth century) and in medieval Jewish philosophy.
 His books include Spinoza: A Life (Cambridge, 1999, winner of the Koret Jewish Book Award); Rembrandt's Jews (Chicago, 2003, named a finalist for the Pulitzer Prize); The Best of All Possible Worlds: A Story of Philosophers, God, and Evil (Farrar, Straus, Giroux, 2008); A Book Forged in Hell: Spinoza's Scandalous Treatise and the Birth of the Secular Age (Princeton, 2011); and The Philosopher, the Priest, and the Painter: A Portrait of Descartes (Princeton, 2013).
 He is the editor of the Journal of the History of Philosophy.
 He is at work on two projects.

 History of Science, UW-Madison